alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 5. `docker-machine ls`
 5. `docker-machine create --driver virtualbox default`
 6. `docker-machine ls`  <-- you should see the docker engine running.
 5. This should show you all the docker engines that this docker machine is managing.
 Your installation of docker toolbox should have created a docker VM named `default` in the Virtualbox.
 This a boot2docker VM  that runs the docker engine.
 You can use `docker-machine` to manage this docker engine.
-Here are few commands you can run.

 ###Exercise 2